ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 todo:subscribe and get updates about price for your summer trip when launching, to user to follow prices

-todo: add clear message to encourage people to save () ex save and get alerted for price alert ...done todo:document the alert fonctionnalities and do some tests especially for backend
+todo: add clear message to encourage people to save () ex save and get alerted for price alert ...done todo:document the alert fonctionnalities and do some tests especially for backend:done todo complete profile functionnalities mobile

 todo:do we use it Code scanning: CodeQL Action v2 is now retired
 todo: why this is blank page http://localhost:8010/docs